Snowmass 2021 whitepaper: Proton structure at the precision frontier: Theory

 Tackling the next perturbative order - N3LO - requires significant improvements and requires an unified effort from the theoretical particle physics community.
 The benefit to the particle physics phenomenology program is nevertheless clear: a consistent extraction and application of N3LO PDFs will result in more reliable predictions of scattering cross sections and ultimately in a reduction of uncertainties due to our limited knowledge of PDFs.
 In particular, work on the four-loop splitting functions in Eq.~(\ref{eq:Pexp}) to ensure QCD evolution equations at N3LO accuracy is ongoing~\cite{Moch:2017uml,Moch:2018wjh,Moch:2021qrk}.
 The massless and massive Wilson coefficients are known~\cite{Blumlein:2006be,Vermaseren:2005qc,Ablinger:2014vwa}.
 With these results, the flavor non-singlet N3LO contributions to DIS can be implemented already now, since all ingredients are known to sufficient accuracy in the relevant range of parton kinematics, following e.g.,~\cite{Blumlein:2006be,Blumlein:2021lmf}.

 Finally there is another piece that has to be taken into account when looking at N3LO PDF evolution: the matching conditions for different flavor number schemes.
-In fact if the number of active, light flavors that are participating in the DGLAP equation changes by one unit, the distributions do not behave in the same matter above and below the threshold: in particularly the new quark distributions $q_{n_f+1}(x,\mu) = h(x,\mu)$ did not take part in the evolution below the threshold, but above they do.
-The nontrivial contribution of these matching conditions are $\mathcal{O}(a_s^2)$~\cite{Buza:1996wv} and have been computed almost completely also at N3LO~\cite{Bierenbaum:2009mv,Ablinger:2010ty,Ablinger:2014vwa,Ablinger:2014uka,Behring:2014eya,Blumlein:2017wxd,Ablinger:2014lka,Ablinger:2014nga,Blumlein:2022ndg}, allowing for consistent N3LO PDF evolution of the heavy quarks.
+In fact, if the number of active, light flavors that are participating in the DGLAP equation changes by one unit, the distributions do not behave in the same matter above and below the threshold: in particularly the new quark distributions $q_{n_f+1}(x,\mu) = h(x,\mu)$ did not take part in the evolution below the threshold, but above they do.
+The nontrivial contribution of these matching conditions is of order $\mathcal{O}(a_s^2)$~\cite{Buza:1996wv} and have been computed almost completely also at N3LO~\cite{Bierenbaum:2009mv,Ablinger:2010ty,Ablinger:2014vwa,Ablinger:2014uka,Behring:2014eya,Blumlein:2017wxd,Ablinger:2014lka,Ablinger:2014nga,Blumlein:2022ndg}, allowing for consistent N3LO PDF evolution of the heavy quarks.

-In this context, there is number of programs able to solve DGLAP at N2LO~\cite{Vogt:2004ns,Salam:2008qg,Bertone:2013vaa}, but not yet a N3LO evolution tool.
-The recently released \eko~\cite{Candido:2022tld,candido_alessandro_2022_5896965} is able to perform the full evolution up to N2LO and it contains some ingredients needed to N3LO, such as $a_s$ running and the matching conditions; however the implementation of $\mathcal{O}(\alpha_s^3)$ splitting function is still work in progress.
+In this context, a number of programs can solve DGLAP evolution equations at N2LO~\cite{Vogt:2004ns,Salam:2008qg,Bertone:2013vaa}, but not yet at N3LO.
+The recently released \eko~\cite{Candido:2022tld,candido_alessandro_2022_5896965} is able to perform the full evolution up to N2LO, and it contains some ingredients needed to N3LO, such as $a_s$ running and the matching conditions; however the implementation of $\mathcal{O}(\alpha_s^3)$ splitting function is still work in progress.

 The work on the determination of all N3LO splitting functions and matching conditions, along with their implementation in public codes, is paramount and will be one of the most important development in the precision physics program of the next decade.
 An approximated analysis of N3LO PDFs has been recently presented in Ref.~\cite{McGowan:2022nag}.